joemolloy/munich_zoning_project/Readme.md

 #pyGr
-A port and extension of the Gradual Rasterization Tool
+A port and extension of the (Gradual Rasterization Tool, gr](https://github.com/moeckel/gr)

 ##Background
 pyGr is a python port of the gradual zoning algorithm gr, developed to automatically define automatically sized zoned based on population and employment rasters.
 The model documentation can be found here: